Layer-Wise Data-Free CNN Compression

 \section{Conclusion}

 We present an efficient, effective method for data-free compression.
 We break this problem into the subproblem of compressing individual layers without data.
-We apply a novel equalization scheme to precondition networks to better maintain accuracy during compression.
+We precondition networks to better maintain accuracy during compression.
 Then, we compress individual layers using data generated from BatchNorm \cite{BatchNorm} statistics from previous layers.
-Our method produces state-of-the-art results for quantization regardless of computational cost.
-Our method outperforms other computationally efficient methods for pruning, and can be combined with expensive methods to improve their results.
+Our method outperforms baselines on quantization.
+Our method outperforms other computationally efficient methods for pruning, and can be combined with computationally expensive methods to improve their results.